puresight/puresight.github.io/tech/engineering.md

 tags:
 - design
 subject: Software Engineering
-description: "Software Engineering"
+description: "Software engineering is the application of engineering in the processes of designing, developing, delivering, and maintaining software."
 noindex: true
 todo:
-- page description
 - page image
 ---